 Equifax Experian TransUnion 800-685-1111 888-397-3742 800-916-8800 Equifax.com Experian.com TransUnion.com File a credit dispute online at Equifax File a credit dispute online at Experian File a credit dispute online at TransUnion

 Both the FTC and the Consumer Financial Protection Bureau (CFPB) both recommend using a do-it-yourself approach to credit repair.
 They warn of credit repair scams and consumers paying unnecessary fees.
 Some people do use professional credit repair companies.
-I do not recommend using a professional service and make sure that you are only paying for services rendered.
-The professional credit repair company cannot perform miracles.
-There is no guarantee that any derogatory but accurate information can be removed.
+Bills.com does not recommend using a professional service.
+If you make this choice, make sure you pay for services you need.
+A professional credit repair company cannot perform miracles.
+There is no guarantee any derogatory but accurate information can be removed.
 Check out the Bills.com article Lexington Law Review - MUST READ THESE FACTS! about a credit repair service, including both positive and negative reader comments.

 Although some people do dispute accurate negative items, that information can be deleted only with permission of the creditor.
 Sometimes a dispute letter is sent to the creditor, who does not respond, and therefore the item is deleted from the credit report.
 However, if the creditor reports the item to the CRA, the item will be reinstated.
 According to the FTC fact sheet, “Consumer reporting companies must investigate the items you question within 30 days — unless they consider your dispute frivolous”.

 Some credit repair services promise to get rid of all kinds of information.
 However, accurate information that is removed due to an untimely answer from the creditor can reappear.

 The best way to deal with repairing and improving your credit is to deal with your debt problems.
 That means taking the following steps: